shankerbalan/acsdocs/docs/source/networking/nicira-plugin.rst

 -  The UUID of the Gateway Service used to provide router and NAT services.

-    **Note**
+.. note::    The gateway service uuid is optional and is used for Layer 3

-    The gateway service uuid is optional and is used for Layer 3 services only (SourceNat, StaticNat and PortForwarding)
+    services only (SourceNat, StaticNat and PortForwarding)

 Zone Configuration